A female fertility check-up or assessment will help you understand your fertility status and your ability to conceive.

-Whatever situation you are in, a fertility test at the Harley Street Fertility Clinic will provide you with the vital information you need to make informed decisions for your future, whatever you decide that to be.
+Whatever situation you are in, a fertility check-up at the Harley Street Fertility Clinic will provide you with the vital information you need to make informed decisions for your future, whatever you decide that to be.

 We strongly believe in the value of talking to our patients and getting to know them before running fertility tests on them.
 Hence, our female fertility test begins with a consultation, in which a fertility specialist will take a detailed medical history to discuss any existing medical conditions and explore any problems that could be relevant.

 We will measure your height, weight, blood pressure and carbon monoxide (CO) level as all of these may impact your fertility.

 A baseline pelvic ultrasound scan and blood test will be arranged between days 2 – 5 of a 28 day cycle.
 The ultrasound scan is an internal scan of the womb and ovaries.
 The scan will allow your specialist to assess your ovarian reserve by measuring your antral follicle count and volume of your ovaries.

 If you have had relevant investigations performed elsewhere or you have had treatment elsewhere please bring those reports with you for your consultant to review.

 Your consultant will then arrange for preliminary investigations to be performed in order to make a diagnosis and advise you of the best treatment options.